 Tea tree oil does not have benefits that are limited to our skin.
 As mentioned above it is has the capability of giving us a lot more than just one or two advantageous.
 It is used as an ingredient in numerous products that include acne washes, pads, astringents, and cleansers.

 It has antiseptic properties along with anti-inflammatory effects.
 It has numerous compounds and constituents which have great effects on your skin.

 For people wondering whether tea tree oil actually works or not, it does.
 This has been proven by numerous researches and studies.
-For instance, a study the Department of Dermatology took place at the Royal Prince Alfred Hospital in Australia.
+For instance, a study of the Department of Dermatology took place at the Royal Prince Alfred Hospital in Australia.
 The study compared the effects of tea tree oil with benzoyl peroxide.
 The study was carried out on 124 people to see the effects of acne.
 So Tea tree oil for pimples does work well.
-It was proven how both had significant effect in reducing acne lesions.
+It was proven how both had a significant effect in reducing acne lesions.
 Little to no side effects were noticed.